|

 The National Interest (Fall

-2002) (Word
+2002) (Word version, as originally

-with footnotes).
-This article led to a
+submitted except for some minor corrections, and with footnotes).
+This article led to a short exchange of

-short exchange of letters with Waltz:
+letters with Waltz: Waltz to

-Waltz to Trachtenberg, October 11, 2002 (pdf); Trachtenberg to Waltz, October 28, 2002 (Word); Waltz to Trachtenberg, December 4, 2002 (pdf); Trachtenberg to Waltz, December 19, 2002 (Word)
+Trachtenberg, October 11, 2002 (pdf); Trachtenberg to Waltz, October 28, 2002 (Word); Waltz to Trachtenberg, December 4, 2002 (pdf); Trachtenberg to Waltz, December 19, 2002 (Word)

 "The Clémentel

-Plan in Historical Perspective," Western Society for French History
+Plan in Historical Perspective,” Western Society for French History Annual

-Annual Meeting, 1979 "France
+Meeting, 1979 “France in the

-in the Ruhr, 1923," American Historical Association Annual Meeting, 1979 "The
+Ruhr, 1923,” American Historical Association Annual Meeting, 1979 “The Strange

-History Workshop, 1983 "What is
+Workshop, 1983 “What is the

-of Deterrence, Ebenhausen, 1986 Proceedings
+Deterrence, Ebenhausen, 1986 “Deterrence in

 of the Hawk's Cay Conference on the Cuban Missile Crisis, March 5-8, 1987.
 Edited by David Welch.